erinrwhite/managing-humans/README.md

 ### be a human

 - our typical view of managers (lumberg on office space) vs service-based management philosophy: I'm here to give strategic direction then GTFO
 - be a model
     - tell the truth but don't poison the well.
 Model the attitudes you'd like to see
     - know yourself and your limitations, communicate that
     - communicate your goals and pressures, say why you are making decisions
     - take vacation, seriously, and leave work at work if you can
         - email at 10 p.m.? why
-            -

 ### recognize that others are humans

 - hiring
     - writing job descriptions: make the job interesting, fight for good pay
     - posting: emphasize non-pay benefits, 10/20% time
     - interviewing: what was the last script you wrote? can you teach yourself? do you speak fondly of your ex-employers?
     - take 'em out to lunch the first day, c'mon
     - onboarding checklist
     - working with not enough damn money
+    - mission-driven work
 - retaining
     - let 'em know you know they won't be there forever
     - working with not enough damn money
     - critique ideas not people
     - say hard things honestly
-    - when shit hits the fan
-        + it almost always comes down to communications issues
-        + did i give this person enough information to succeed?
-        + was this an error?
-        + blameless postmortems
-        + life or death is just not a thing
 - working long-term
     - prioritize order of operations: your folks, your boss, everybody else
     - check in, ask how they want to grow, where they see themselves
 - working day-to-day
-        - tell them how you work: be honest about your motivations, pressures, goals ,and how you work best
+    - tell them how you work: be honest about your motivations, pressures, goals and how you work best
     - weekly one-on-ones
     - politics of libraryland!
 - juggling types of projects
     + maintenance vs innovation
     + core vs. satellite (thanks BYU, holler)
     + momentum, engagement, agency
     + new technologies for satellite projects then move into core
+- libraryland is weird
+    - be the poo umbrella
+    - communicate stakeholders and the feedback process and how that feedback will be used
+- when shit hits the fan
+    + it almost always comes down to communications issues
+    + did i give this person enough information to succeed?
+    + was this an error?
+    +   blameless postmortems
+    + life or death is just not a thing
+    + is it a problem with a person?

+### bye

+That's all I have to say.
+Thank you for your time, Code4Lib!